Skip to Content

 • Respiratory Issues: sneezing, wheezing, shortness of breath

-• Cardiac Issues: palpitations, chest pain, low blood pressure
+• Cardiac Issues: palpitations, chest pain, low blood pressure; chest discomfort

 Symptoms can start at any age but are most often present in adulthood.